jnguyen1111/Meme-Generator/README.md

 # Meme-Generator
-A website that allows users to create memes using meme templates
+A website that allows users to create  meme templates